 Mr. S.M.
 Labib

 Labib is a PhD researcher in Geography; funded by the School of Environment, Education and Development Postgraduate Research Scholarship at the University of Manchester.
-I am a Quantitative Geographer, with major in Geographical Information Science, and Remote Sensing applications in environmental science and epidemiology.
+I am a Quantitative Geographer, with major in Geographical Information Science, Remote Sensing, and Spatial data science applications in environmental science and epidemiology.

 PhD Researcher In Physical Geography